Maple Moon, City Tree Tapping & Grits n' Gravy

 Mohegan tribal member and educator Rachel Akitusu ("she who reads") Sayet brings us stories of native food heritage, maple sap and syrup season called "the maple moon" along with recipes from her mentor, Cookbook Author and Abenaki Elder Dale Carson.
 Rachel will be teaching a workshop on Native Food Ways and Maple Syrup, including this delicious Narragansett Strawberry Cornbread (photo credit Boston Mag), Saturday March 11th from 1-3pm in New London CT.
 See the flyer above for details.

 So many of the foods Americans think of as being Northeastern American recipes originated with whole food recipes from the Native American peoples who lived here long before the Europeans landed.
 Sweet "Boston Baked Beans" and brown breads were originally made with maple syrup using recipes taught by native cooks.
 Rachel Sayet comes from a strong matriarchal lineage of Mohegan women leaders... she has much knowledge to share about the decolonization of food, liberating herself and her people by revitalizing traditional foods and practices... what a great event to support for national women's month!
-Check out this article in Indian Country Media Network on past workshops with Rachel Sayet.
+Check out this article and recipes in Indian Country Media Network on past workshops with Rachel Sayet.
 If you are interested in visiting the Tantaquidgeon Museum founded by Rachel's great aunt and Medicine Woman of the Mohegan nation Gladys Tantaquidgeon, click the link above.

 CITY MAPLE TREE TAPPING